 Our partners are close to their communities.
 They have distributed food and medical supplies to people with no resources.
 Many are now in lockdown but they are keeping in touch, sharing news, correct medical advice and offering support.

 In Gaza, the three Primary Health Clinics are open with special hygiene regulations.
-In Jordan, the two Medical clinics are running, essential services during the lock down.
-They are preparing to distribute emergency food parcels and hygiene kits as soon as they can across five regions.
+In Jordan, the two Medical clinics are running.
+DSPR has distributed emergency food parcels, hygiene kits and cash vouchers to some families across five regions.
+Many more need help.

-- $100 will buy enough personal protective equipment for one staff member.
+- $100 will buy personal protective equipment for one staff member.

-- $100 will buy an emergency food parcel (including dried legumes, canned food, jam), hygiene kit (including soap, shampoo, hand sanitiser, disinfectant and gloves) or cash vouchers for a family of 6 for one month.
+- $100 will buy an emergency food parcel (including dried legumes, canned food, jam), hygiene kit (including soap, shampoo, hand sanitiser, disinfectant and gloves) or cash vouchers for a family of 6 for one month in the Middle East and India.

 - $390 will pay for psycho-social group sessions or individual counselling to help people already traumatised cope with new anxieties in Gaza.